TigerChef Chafing Dish Buying Guide

 The basic things to consider when deciding upon which chafer is best for your particular food service needs are: chafer construction, chafer size, chafer shape and chafer decorative style.
 Also important is: how can the chafer be cleaned and maintained; stored and transported.

 Most chafers are constructed from stainless steel.
-An economy chafer is made of 18/8 steel with a lesser weight, while a mid to high-end chafer is made of 18/8 or 18/10 steel with a heavier weight.
-Luxury high-end chafers are made of heavier steel and are usually distinguished by their decorative features.
+An economy chafer is made of 18/8 stainless steel with a lesser weight, while a mid to high-end chafer is made of 18/8 or 18/10 stainless steel with a heavier weight.
+Luxury high-end chafers are made of heavier stainless steel and are usually distinguished by their decorative features.

 It is important to be aware that although less costly, an economy chafer is more likely to suffer from dents and scratches due to its thinner metal construction.
 These types of chafers are recommended for home use or very limited commercial use.

-For catering, you will need to determine how often the chafers will be used, and in what type of settings and of course, your budget.
+For catering, you will need to determine how often the chafers will be used, in what type of settings, and of course, your budget.
 For any type of catering however, the heavier weight 18/8 or 18/10 stainless steel chafers are usually recommended, as they will last longer and retain heat better than their light weight counterparts.

 The shape of a chafer usually determines what is served inside, but will also serve as a decorative element for your buffet table.

 Rectangular Chafer: This is the most popular chafer shape and the ones you have seen most often.
 They are primarily used to keep main dishes warm.